Skip to main content

 1. You can look up ideas, arguments, facts and statistics, images, videos, etc. from a wide range of sources such as books, journals, reports, monographs, newspapers, magazines, websites, social media for your work including review essays, term papers, group projects, take-home examination, and theses.

-2. If you use ideas, words, data, images, videos, observations, and any forms of creative work which belong to someone else and are not part of common knowledge, you have to indicate the sources (who and when) in the body of your work and give the full citation (who, when, and where) in the bibliography, footnotes, or endnotes.
+2. If you use ideas, words, data, images, videos, observations, and any forms of creative work which belong to someone else or are available at any sources and are not part of common knowledge, you have to indicate the sources (who, which and when) in the body of your work and give the full citation (who, which, when, and where) in the bibliography, footnotes, or endnotes.

 Providing citations